ADHD....Why can't you sit still?

 Sleeping problems

-Trouble getting thoughts / ideas on paper, getting sentences to make sense
+Trouble getting thoughts/ideas on paper, getting sentences to make sense

-Great long term memory, poor short term memory
+Great long-term memory, poor short-term memory

-ADHD is not a behavioural problem, its a common neurodevelopmental disorder that between 5-10% of school aged children in New Zealand have.
+ADHD is not a behavioural problem.
+It's a common neurodevelopmental disorder that between 5-10% of school-aged children in New Zealand have.

-Traditionally it was more commonly diagnosed in boys, however recent studies show that rates are similar in girls.
-Girls ADHD symptoms can look very different than that of boys, for example, girls may come across as overly sensitive or emotional .
+Traditionally it was more commonly diagnosed in boys, however, recent studies show that rates are similar in girls.
+Girl's ADHD symptoms can look very different than that of boys; for example, girls may come across as overly sensitive or emotional.
 They might interrupt conversations and be very talkative.

 Children with ADHD tend to present with other issues such as learning issues such as Dyslexia, Anxiety, Oppositional Defiant Disorder (ODD) and Audio Processing Disorder.

-There are also many positive aspects of ADHD
+There are also many positive aspects of ADHD.

-People with ADHD are changing the world, they are the thinkers, the problem solvers, the future CEO's and gold winning athletes.
+People with ADHD are changing the world; they are the thinkers, the problem solvers, the future CEOs, and gold-winning athletes.
 They have the energy, passion and drive for change.
+As parents, teachers and caregivers, we need to encourage their passions and embrace their uniqueness while building their self-esteem, and let them know how special they are.

-Our current school system is hard for these children, As children get older they can grow out of some of the symptoms, and learn strategies to cope with their ADHD.
+Our current school system is hard for these children; as children get older, they can grow out of some of the symptoms and learn strategies to cope with their ADHD.

-There is no blood test or x-ray that confirms ADHD, It is a subjective diagnosis.
-Sometimes those symptoms maybe caused by other factors such as allergies, food intolerances, nutritional deficiencies, heavy metals or other medical conditions.
+There is no blood test or x-ray that confirms ADHD; It is a subjective diagnosis.
+Sometimes, those symptoms may be caused by other factors such as allergies, food intolerances, nutritional deficiencies, heavy metals or other medical conditions.

 This medication can work well, but it does have many side effects, including abdominal pain, nausea, vomiting, diarrhoea, reduced weight gain, insomnia, nervousness, depression, irritability, aggression, headache, drowsiness, dizziness, movement disorders, fever, rash, alopecia, and growth restriction.

-It's important to note that this medication does not cure ADHD, it helps suppress the symptoms of ADHD while taking it.
+It's important to note that this medication does not cure ADHD; it helps suppress the symptoms of ADHD while taking it.

-Dr Julia Rutledge from Canterbury university has completed some promising studies on children with ADHD and nutritional therapy using Daily Essential Nutrients.
+Dr Julia Rutledge from Canterbury University has completed some promising studies on children with ADHD and nutritional therapy using Daily Essential Nutrients.

-There are also studies done with Enzo (nz pine bark extract) and improvements in ADHD symptoms.
+There are also studies done with Enzo (NZ pine bark extract) and improvements in ADHD symptoms.

 Environmental factors

-Some environment factors can cause ADHD symptoms
+Some environmental factors can cause ADHD symptoms

 Increase heavy metals such as Lead, Mercury